 Trim with Satin

-For woodwork or trim, many prefer satin sheen because it balances durability and aesthetics.
-It withstands wear and tear and does not accentuate imperfections, which makes it easy to clean due to its hard finish.
+For woodwork or trim, satin sheen is often preferred due to its balance of durability and aesthetics.
+It can withstand wear and tear, is easy to clean, and does not accentuate imperfections, thanks to its hard finish.
 Satin offers a slight gloss, making it ideal for frequently touched areas like door frames and window sills.
-It’s important to avoid using wall paint on woodwork.
-If your woodwork is in excellent condition with few imperfections, semi-gloss can be a suitable choice.
-This sheen offers a more pronounced luster and greater resilience.
-When choosing a sheen for trim, it’s crucial to consider both the visual impact and the practical durability needed to preserve its appearance over time.
+It’s important to avoid using wall paint on woodwork, and if the woodwork is in good condition with minimal imperfections, semi-gloss may be a suitable choice, offering a more pronounced luster and greater resilience.
+When selecting a sheen for trim, it’s essential to consider both the visual impact and the practical durability needed to maintain its appearance over time.

 No comment